Inspired Consulting Group’s

 Sparks

-Identify moments of motivation, creativity, or success and to share what, or who, helped in making you feel more connected to your work or team members.
+Identify moments of motivation, creativity, or success and share what, or who, helped in making you feel more connected or brought you joy.

 T